 3) Choose the Right Brush for Your Breed

-- Bristle Brush: These are for brushing the topcoat and removing dirt and loose hair and stimulating the skin.
-These are the most versatile and used on any coat.
-Short, close together bristles will work best for short-haired breeds, while wider apart, longer bristles work well for long-haired breeds.
+- Bristle Brush: These are for brushing the topcoat, removing dirt and loose hair, and stimulating skin.
+These are the most versatile and can be used on any coat.
+Short, close-together bristles will work best for short-haired breeds, while wider-apart, longer bristles work well for long-haired breeds.

 - Deshedding Tool: My favorite brush for my Akita, Kenzo: SleekEZ Original Deshedding Grooming Tool for Dogs, Cats & Horses.

-- Undercoat Rake: These smooth tangles and help remove loose fur from the undercoat.
-Rakes will remove loose undercoat and helps to prevent matting
+- Undercoat Rake: These smooth tangles help remove loose fur from the undercoat.
+Rakes will remove loose undercoat and helps to prevent matting.

 - Rubber Brush: These are good for massaging the skin and removing dead hair.
-You can use these on dry fur and also in the bath to help get the shampoo sudsy.
-The Rubber Brush a great tool suitable for all types of coats, but it is especially useful if you have a short-haired dog that sheds a lot.
+You can use these on dry fur and in the bath to help get the shampoo sudsy.
+The Rubber Brusha great tool suitable for all types of coats, but it is especially useful if you have a short-haired dog that sheds a lot.

 * If you are unsure what brush to use on your dog, call your vet or your preferred groomer, and they can help you.